HannahHealyQCA/1701QCA-Assessment2/index.md

 *Provide a link, reference, or whatever is required for somebody else to find the resource.
 Then provide a few comments about what you have drawn from the resource.*

+All other helpful research or tutorials are mentioned in specific sections about the particular step in my construction/design process below.

 ## Conceptual progress ##

 ### Design intent ###